-According to the 2017 annual report of China Banking Regulatory Commission (CBRC), China's banking financial institutions had total assets of RMB 525.4 trillion (USD80 trillion) at the end of 2017, year-on-year increase of RMB 20.2 trillion (USD3.1 trillion), or 8.7%.
-Total liabilities equaled to RMB 232.9 trillion (USD35.2 trillion), year-on-year increase of RMB 18.1 trillion (USD2.7 trillion), or 8.4%.
-The total assets of banking financial institutions were RMB 27.6 trillion (USD4.1 trillion) in 2003.
+According to the 2018 annual report of China Banking Regulatory Commission (CBRC), China's banking financial institutions had total assets of RMB 268.2 trillion (USD 39.1 trillion) at the end of 2018, a year-on-year increase of RMB 15.8 trillion (USD 2.3 trillion), or 6.3%.
+Total liabilities equaled to RMB 246.6 trillion (USD 35.9 trillion), a year-on-year increase of RMB 13.7 trillion (USD 2.0 trillion), or 5.9%.
+The total assets of banking financial institutions were RMB 27.6 trillion (USD 4.0 trillion) in 2003.
 Over the past 10 years, total assets of China's banking financial institutions grew at a compound annual growth rate of nearly 20%.
-Notwithstanding the growth rates, however, the banking industry is facing many challenges, such as the competition with private capital, the participation of technological enterprises, changes in the financial market, the tightening of regulatory policies, and more diversified deposit substitute products, among others.
+However, the banking industry is facing many challenges, such as the competition with private capital, the participation of technological enterprises, changes in the financial market, the tightening of regulatory policies, and more diversified deposit substitute products, among others.
 Following the 2006 repeal of geographical and customer restrictions on foreign banks, the CBRC continued the policies to open China's banking industry for entry by foreign competitors to promote healthy competition in the industry.
-As a result, foreign banks are now present in 70 cities of 27 provinces in China, with headquarters, branches, sub-branches and a complete service network with certain coverage and market depth, with more than 1044 outlets.
+By April 2019, 215 foreign banks in 54 countries and regions are now presents in China, with headquarters, branches, sub-branches and a complete service network with certain coverage and market depth, with more than 982 outlets.